kdbinsidebrains/site/_features/09-watches.md

 As tables can't be shown in the limited space of watches, only they schemas if shown but state is calculated based on all data in the tables.

-You can expand a table or a dictionary from context menu or by double-click on the value.
+You can expand a table or a dictionary from the context menu or by double-click on the value.

 ![table.png](/assets/images/features/watches/table.png)